-Crème brûlée macaron sounds like a dream for Crème brûlée and macarons lovers!
-This macaron recipe delivers on all the key Crème brûlée attributes without compromise: lovely bite sized macaron shells are sandwiched together with creamy custard filling while a crunchy caramelized sugar is added on top as decoration.
-This Crème brûlée macaron is smooth, silky yet crunchy and chewy, full Crème brûlée experience in a lovely bite sized macaron format.
+Crème brûlée macaron is a dream for Crème brûlée and macarons lovers!
+This macaron recipe delivers on all the key Crème brûlée attributes without compromise: lovely bite-sized macaron shells are sandwiched together with creamy custard filling while a crunchy caramelized sugar is added on top as decoration.
+This Crème brûlée macaron is smooth, silky yet crunchy and chewy, full Crème brûlée experience in a lovely French macaron format.

 What is Crème brûlée?

-Crème brûlée also known as burnt cream and similar to crema catalana, is a super popular dessert across the globe that consists of a rich custard base cream topped with a layer of hardened caramelized sugar.
+Crème brûlée also known as burnt cream and similar to crema catalana, is a super popular dessert that consists of a rich custard base cream topped with a layer of hardened caramelized sugar.
 It is popular on the restaurants´ dessert menu all around the world and normally served chilled in individual Ramekin.
-The custard base is traditionally flavored with vanilla but can have other flavorings too eg. coffee, cinnamon, elderflower, lemon etc.
+The custard base is traditionally flavored with vanilla but can have other flavorings too eg. coffee, cinnamon, elderflower, lemon, etc.

-Macaron making requires precision, patience and I would also say passion that will keep you going to practise and test the macaron recipe until you succeed.
-We love to claim that a recipe is foolproof but if I want to be totally honest with you, there is no such thing as foolproof macaron recipe or a recipe that works for all.
-Exactly the same recipe can turn out widely different just by changing something as little as few more folds than necessary on the macaron batter - it will turn out too runny and that batch of macaron might end up like pancake.
-Therefore my macaron tutorial 100% focusing on the technique rather than just sharing a short recipe that would not be too helpful.
+Macaron making requires precision, patience and I would also say passion that will keep you going to practice and test the macaron recipe until you succeed.
+We, food bloggers, love to claim that a recipe is foolproof but if I want to be honest with you, there is no such thing as a foolproof macaron recipe or a recipe that works for all.
+The exact same recipe can turn out widely different just by changing something as little as a few more folds than necessary on the macaron batter - it will turn out too runny and that batch of macaron might end up like a pancake.

 For the macaron shells

-Almond: Look for almond flour or almond meal or fine ground almond, worth to buy good quality ground almond so called blanched almond without skin.
+Fine almond flour: Almond is the base of this macaron recipe.
+Look for fine almond flour or almond meal or finely ground almond.
+Worth buying good quality ground almond so-called blanched almond without skin.
 Blanched almond basically means that the brown skin has been removed.
-For this Crème brûlée macaron recipe and in general for any French macaron recipe, you always want to use blanched almond flour.
-Technically you can also make fine ground almond yourself in a food processor however you have to be extra careful to process the almond until it is fine BUT making sure that you do not over process it until a point that the almond starts releasing oil.
+For this French macarons recipe, you always want to use blanched almond flour.
+Technically you can also make fine ground almond yourself in a food processor, however, you have to be extra careful to process the almond until it is fine BUT make sure that you do not over-process it until a point that the almond starts releasing oil.
 While processing any nut after a while it starts to get sticky then oily then eventually you end up with an oily cream eg. almond paste that is super for making ganache or ice cream but not for making macaron.
-You definitely want to avoid any unnecessary oily almond while making this macaron recipe so if it is available in your country, the best if you buy ready made fine ground almond.
-I have also heard that sometimes almond powder is sold in a sort of fat free version, I am not sure what it is used for but make sure you buy normal almond flour so not the strange fat free version, fat content must be 50%+
+It is best if you buy ready-made fine ground almonds.
+I have also heard from some of my Readers that sometimes almond powder is sold in a sort of fat-free version, I am not sure what it means exactly but make sure you buy fine almond flour so not the strange fat-free version

-Sugar: For the best result I recommend to use 3 types of sugar at 3 different stages of this French macaron recipe
+Sugar: For the best result I recommend using 3 types of sugar at 3 different stages of this macaron recipe

-- For supporting the egg white while beating up I recommend to use fine sugar, that is normal granulated sugar pulse blended into smaller bits (but not going that far that it would turn into powder sugar).
-Fine sugar is a common type to make meringue however if you are experienced in making meringue you might be ok using normal granulated sugar
+- For supporting the egg white while beatingit up I recommend using fine sugar, that is normal granulated sugar pulse blended into smaller bits (but not going that far that it would turn into powdered sugar).
+Fine sugar is a common type to make meringue, however, if you are experienced in making meringue you might be ok using normal granulated sugar

 - For the sugar syrup normal granulated sugar is totally fine